zzhuyii/OrigamiSimulator/README.md

 **Figure 4.** Part of the code is vectorized now.
 I cannot believe I did not do it previously.
 That is the beauty of bar and hinge models; you can follow bad coding habbit and still get reasonalbly fast results.
-Thankfully, one of my wafer is stuck in the machine and the lab staff is crazily busy recently to help me remove it so I have an entire weekend plus a couple week days to sit down and vectorize my previous codes.
+Thankfully, one of my wafer is stuck in the machine and the lab staff is crazily busy recently so he cannot remove it for me.
+This prevents me from doing micro-fab so I have an entire weekend plus a couple week days to sit down and vectorize my previous codes.
 For the "Example06_FlowerSelfFold.m" the new version is roughly five times faster than the previous code.